Shelf Registration: Meaning

-Mostly, Shelf Offerings are of two types, i.e. Continuous Offerings and Delayed Offerings.
-Continuous Offering is a type of issuance, where the issuing company is planning to offer its securities immediately after two days of registration.
-Here, the issuing company is willing to offer its securities in various breakups, for the whole tenure of 2-3 years starting immediately after two days of the registration.
+Mostly, Shelf Offerings are of two types, i.e., Continuous Offerings and Delayed Offerings.
+Continuous Offering is a type of issuance where the issuing company is planning to offer its securities immediately after two days of registration.
+Here, the issuing company is willing to offer its securities in various breakups for the whole tenure of 2-3 years, starting immediately after two days of the registration.

 In Delayed Offering, the issuing company is not willing to offer securities on an immediate basis.
 Under these offerings, the company can issue securities anytime between the time span of 2-3 years.
-Although, Delayed Offerings requires more documentation than Continuous Offerings.
+Although, Delayed Offerings require more documentation than Continuous Offerings.
 Mainly the business and financial performance needs to be filed since the shelf registration or last update of these details.

 The prospectus of the company shows whether the offerings are continuous offerings or other types of offerings.